Drug Allergy

 Anaphylaxis symptoms (throat swelling, breathing difficulty, rapid pulse, loss of consciousness) associated with Drug Allergy.

-Sudden or rapidly worsening symptoms of Drug Allergy that impair basic daily function.
+Sudden or rapidly worsening symptoms that impair basic daily function.

 Difficulty breathing, severe pain, loss of consciousness, or high fever with confusion.